grilgamesh/Spoile/README.md

 ## Running the application
 The game can be run online using the above link.
-To run Taggl in Python from your home computer, simply run all of the code in the Taggle.ipynb file, and all interaction can take place on the command line.
+To run Taggl in Python from your home computer, simply run all of the code in the Taggle.ipynb file, and interaction takes place on the command line.